ophir11235813/traffic_sign_classifier/writeup.md

 <li> <b> Layer 4</b>: Fully conneted layer: Activate with Relu.
 Input size = 120, output size 84 </li>
 <li> <b> Layer 5</b>: Fully conneted layer: Input size = 84, output size 43 (the number of classes) </li>
 </ul>

+To train the model, I fed the (pre-processed and augmented) training data into the above CNN in batches of size 128 rows.
+For each row in each batch, I computed the accuracy by comparing the model's output (logits, or probabilities) to the truth (one-hot) vector.
+I repeated this for each batch, and then computed the total accuracy as the average accuracy over all the batches.

+The above process defines one epoch, or iteration, of the model's training.
+For each epoch, we optimize the parameters (i.e. the values of the weights matrices) by minimizing the loss function.
+Here, the loss function is the cross-entropy of the standard softmax probabilities, and the optimization method is the <b> Adam optimizer </b> which is a first-order gradient-based method, based on adaptive estimates of lower-order moments.